Bernhard Berthelsen

 Bernhard Berthelsen (16 March 1897 - 25 August 1964) was a Norwegian politician for the Liberal Party.

-Berthelsen was born in Sør-Audnedal.
+Berthelsen was born in Søndre Undal Municipality (later spelled Sør-Audnedal Municipality).
 He was elected to the Norwegian Parliament from the Market towns of Telemark and Aust-Agder counties in 1945, and was re-elected on one occasion.

-Berthelsen was a deputy member of the executive committee of Arendal city council from 1934 to 1940.
-He then sat as a regular city council member in the periods 1940-1944 and 1945-1946.
-He was later a member of Bergen city council during the term 1955-1959.
+Berthelsen was a deputy member of the executive committee of the municipal council of Arendal Municipality from 1934 to 1940.
+He then sat as a regular council member in the periods 1940-1944 and 1945-1946.
+He was later a member of the municipal council of Bergen Municipality during the term 1955-1959.